Ookamini95/dnd-aanghakan/Test Plugins.md

 hello gpt could you describe very powerful undead enemies for dnd campaign?
 They are the "skullies" undead pirates under the service of Lich Beard : I need something that can challenge a party of 5 people.
-The skullies are litteraly normal humanoids but cursed (like pirates of the carabean) so the sets of skills should be "player like".
+The skullies are literally normal humanoids but cursed (like pirates of the Caribbean) so the sets of skills should be "player like".
 Also I need you to focus on the feats and actions (put spells in actions to simplify) from dnd 5e and fill out this as a form ```statblock
 image: []
 name: Enemy_Name
 string size: "Small" | "Medium" | "Large"